open-feature/flagd/docs/other_resources/in-process-providers/specification.md

 # Creating an in-process flagd provider

+By default, **flagd** is a remote service that is accessed via **grpc** by a client application to retrieve feature flags.
+Depending on the environment, flagd therefore is usually deployed as a standalone service, e.g. as a Kubernetes Deployment, or injected as a sidecar container into the pod running the client application, as it is done in the [OpenFeature Operator](https://github.com/open-feature/open-feature-operator).
+An in-process flagd provider, on the other hand, is designed to be embedded into the application and therefore no communication outside the process of the application is needed.
+This can be desired by some architectures, especially if flag retrievals should not take longer than a certain amount of time.

 The in-process flagd provider is responsible for creating an abstraction between the [JsonLogic](https://jsonlogic.com) based evaluation of flag configurations following the [flag configuration scheme](https://github.com/open-feature/schemas/blob/main/json/flagd-definitions.json) used by `flagd` and the OpenFeature SDK (for the [chosen technology](https://openfeature.dev/docs/reference/technologies/)).

 Prerequisites: